jltunstal/jltunstal/README.md

 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on a python project
-- 📫 How to reach me: jltunstal@gmail.com
+- 📫 How to reach me: jltunstal@jacktunstall.us

 <!---
 jltunstal/jltunstal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.